mplatvoet/kovenant/docs/docs/api/core_config.md

 Kovenant.context {
     // Specify a new worker dispatcher.
     // this dispatcher is responsible for
-    // work that is executed by async and
+    // work that is executed by `task` and
     // then functions so this is basically
     // work that is expected to run a bit
     // longer